MESGJanie/documentation/workflow/create/test.md

 # Test

-Before deploying your worflow you want to test it to ensure that everything is working as expected.
+Before deploying your workflow you want to test it to ensure that everything is working as expected.

 When you run tests, all services the workflow is using will be started on your computer.